zaprodk/Progeny-VisionDX-500/README.md

 My unit is from 2007, but the firmware is dated 2006.

-Internally the unit is comprised of a small Linux-computer in a 144-pin SD-DIMM format, uCdimm-MCF5272 Rev 1.3 - 4MB Flash, 16MB RAM from Arcturus Networks.
+Internally the unit is comprised of a small Linux-computer in a 144-pin SO-DIMM format, uCdimm-MCF5272 Rev 1.3 - 4MB Flash, 16MB RAM from Arcturus Networks.
 It's running Linux with a 2.4.17 Kernel.

 The manual from Arcturus describes the memory layout.
 I have dumped: